widdowquinn/2018-03-06-ibioic/03-Structure/Jmol-part1.md

 ![RCSB-4GW3](images/Jmol-4gw3-ligands-lid.png)

-The catalytic triad: We know form the publication associated with 4GW3 [PMID:
+The catalytic triad: We know from the publication associated with 4GW3 [PMID:
 23300806] (https://www.ncbi.nlm.nih.gov/pubmed/23300806) PML contains a hydrolase Ser-His-Asp catalytic triad with the catalytic serine (Ser79) being part of a GXSXG motif.
 The catalytic His is residue 254 and the catalytic Asp is 232.
-We will highlight the catalytic triad to see how residues that are widely spaced in the sequence are brought together in 3D space in the protein structure.
+We will highlight the catalytic triad to see how residues that are widely spaced in the sequence are brought together in the 3D structure.

 ```
 select all